ipfs/js-ipfs/README.md

 })
 ```

-`files` is an array of objects describing the files that were added, such as:
+`result` is an array of objects describing the files that were added, such as:

 ```
 [{